-officer assigned to the Adult Treatment Court team.
+Adult Treatment Court

-Adult Treatment Court participants can also expect to receive sanctions if they violate Treatment Court program rules or fail to achieve phase requirements.
+Adult Treatment Court participants can also expect to receive sanctions if they violate treatment court program rules or fail to achieve phase requirements.
 Possible violations include missed appointments, failed or adulterated urine tests, new arrests and/or charges, or lack of participation in treatment.
 Sanctions will be imposed relative to the violation, but will be graduated or progressive in nature.
-The sanctions may include demotion in phase, fines, curfew restrictions, incarceration, and/or termination from the Treatment Court program.
+The sanctions may include demotion in phase, fines, curfew restrictions, incarceration, and/or termination from the treatment court program.
 The Adult Treatment Court team reserves the right to impose sanctions appropriate to the individual participant and violation.

 Participants who maintain positive participation in the Adult Treatment Court program may receive appropriate incentives as well.
 These incentives will be determined by the team and will be dependent on available resources.

 If you are interested in making application to the Adult Treatment Court program, please contact your attorney or the Adult Treatment Court coordinator at 717.240.5341.

 The Cumberland County Court of Common Pleas received its Certificate of Accreditation for its treatment court from the Supreme Court of Pennsylvania on June 10, 2016.
 The recognition certifies Cumberland County’s treatment court uses nationally recognized standards in evidence-based practices for its treatment court program operations.
 These standards are based on many years of research in the drug court model for adult drug and DUI courts.
 The accreditation is valid for a three-year period.